Internal vs. External Events: Exercises, Worksheets, Videos

 Being too internally or too externally aware can lead to problems with regulating your emotions on a day-to-day basis.
 If you are too aware of your inner experiences, this may amplify the psychological pain or distress you feel.
 If you are too externally focused, you may consciously or unconsciously ignore your emotions, which can exacerbate any struggles you may be experiencing.

-The following exercise can help you balance out your internal and external focus, thus helping you reflect and regulate your emotions better on a day-to-day basis.
+The following mindfulness exercise can help you balance out your internal and external focus, thus helping you reflect and regulate your emotions better on a day-to-day basis.

 DBT Mindfulness: Internal vs. External Events -are you internally or externally focused?